Hamiltonian derivation of the point vortex model from the two-dimensional nonlinear Schr\"odinger equation: From the Hamiltonian to the point vortex model

-For the RHS we note that $H = H_0 + H_< + H_>$, and that $H_0, H_<$ are constants that vanish when differentiated.
+For the RHS we note that $H = H_0 + H_< + H_>$, and that $H_0$ and $H_<$ are constants that vanish when differentiated.
 We recover the fact that vortex $k$ only moves due to the velocity field induced by all other vortices, i.e.\ the dynamics are determined entirely by $H_>$.
-Differentiating \eqref{eq:Hgreater}, and taking the vector product with $\hat{\mathbf{z}}$, finally gives the well-known equation of motion \eqref{eq:PV_EOM} for a point vortex.
+Differentiating Eq.\ \eqref{eq:Hgreater} with respect to $\mathbf{x}_k$, and taking the vector product with $\hat{\mathbf{z}}$, finally gives the well-known equation of motion \eqref{eq:PV_EOM} for a point vortex.